blackmirag3/Classify/docs/UserGuide.md

 java -jar ./Classify.jar
 ```
 5. Run the command ```help``` within the program to get a quick view of the available commands.
+6. Please do not edit the save files Student_Information.txt or student_archive.txt .

 ---
 <div style="page-break-after: always;"></div>